19hours/sg-statutes/Acts/Trade Marks Act.md

 (ii) a licensee thereof having the power to give such a notice;

-(b) stating that goods which, in relation to the registered trade mark, are infringing goods are expected to be imported;
+(b) stating that goods which, in relation to the registered trade mark, are infringing goods are expected to be imported or exported;

+[Act 34 of 2018 wef 21/11/2019]

 (c) providing sufficient information —

 (i) to identify the goods;

-(ii) to enable the Director-General to ascertain when and where the goods are expected to be imported; and
+(ii) to enable the Director-General to ascertain when and where the goods are expected to be imported or exported; and

+[Act 34 of 2018 wef 21/11/2019]

 (iii) to satisfy the Director-General that the goods are infringing goods; and

-(d) stating that he objects to such importation.
+(d) requesting the Director-General to seize the goods.

 [20/2004]

+[Act 34 of 2018 wef 21/11/2019]

-(2) A notice given under subsection (1) shall be supported by such documents and information, and accompanied by such fee, as may be prescribed by rules made under this Act.
+(2) A notice under subsection (1) must be —

+(a) in the form determined by the Director-General, and supported by such documents and information as the Director-General may require; and

+(b) accompanied by the fee prescribed under section 81B.

+[Act 34 of 2018 wef 21/11/2019]

-(3) A notice under subsection (1) shall remain in force until the end of the period of 60 days commencing on the day on which the notice was given, unless it is revoked, before the end of that period, by notice in writing given to the Director-General —
+(3) A notice under subsection (1) shall remain in force until the 59th day after the day on which the notice was given, unless it is revoked, before the end of that period, by notice in writing given to the Director-General —

 (a) if the person giving the first-mentioned notice is a licensee of the registered trade mark and he has power to revoke the notice, by the licensee;

 (b) in any other case, by the person who is then the proprietor of the registered trade mark.

+[Act 34 of 2018 wef 21/11/2019]

 (4) If —